Florida man arrested after tossing 16-year-old dog in dumpster, deputies say

 During the investigation, detectives learned Xyla was microchipped and found that her original owner had died.

-Investigators said they uncovered “key details” with technology which brought them to a home where they found the vehicle that matched the one driven by the suspect in the surveillance footage.
+Investigators said they uncovered “key details” with technology which brought them to a home where they found the vehicle that matched the one that was driven by the suspect in the surveillance footage.

 Detectives said they found Anthony Bellman at the home, who they said was wearing the same clothes as the suspect in the footage.